infrared0/scn-redmine/README.md

 * https://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails
 * https://github.com/BretFisher/docker-vackup

 ## TODO

+* TODO Add command to `cluster` to update crontab with imap job
-TODO: Update usage docs, with new cmds and input feedback TODO check for tools: docker, yq
+* TODO: Update usage docs, with new cmds and input feedback
+* TODO check for tools: docker, yq
-TODO should the cluster script be verbose requarding the commands it issues, to support learning?
+* TODO should the cluster script be verbose requarding the commands it issues, to support learning?